Call Today (512) 323-2333

 Religious Visa to Green Card Path Image 2

 The transition from a religious visa to a green card offers numerous advantages.
 A green card grants lawful permanent resident status, allowing indefinite stay in the United States.
-While the initial green card ties to religious work, holders may explore other employment opportunities after a period.
+While the initial green card ties to religious work, holders may explore other employment opportunities afterward.

 Green card holders gain access to various social benefits and programs available to permanent residents.
 The green card serves as a stepping stone toward U.S. citizenship for those interested in naturalization.
 Green card holders can petition certain family members to join them in the United States.
 Permanent residents enjoy greater freedom to travel in and out of the United States without visa concerns.